Sunday, Labor Day Weekend 8/31/14

 My mother falls into the “Old” category and with five diseases in her spine; I think she falls into the “Sick” category as well.

-This may only be my opinion, but in a world of applications, updating software, and social media, the term “Friends,” has become less that what it was.
-It has lost its value, in my opinion.
+This may only be my opinion, but in a world of applications, updating software and social media, the term “Friends,” has become less that what it was.
+In my opinion, it has lost its value.